wwivbbs/docs/docs/net37_docs.md

 command" is used, the program defaults to using the network executable with data in the DATA directory.
 On the
 other hand, if you are on more than one network, Option N
-in INIT will create a file called NETWORKS.DAT in the DATA
+in wwivconfig will create a file called NETWORKS.DAT in the DATA
 directory.
 Dot commands work by using data from the
 networks in the order listed in the NETWORKS.DAT file which is the same order that you see when you use option N in
-INIT.
+wwivconfig.
 The first network listed is associated with .0; the
 second with .1, etc.

    For example, to force LNET to run on the DEAD.NET file